-ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community?
-Response: No Impact The project site is surrounded by single-family residences to the north, east, and west, and multi-family residences to the south across Alessandro Boulevard.
+ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? \square d) Would the project cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?

+The project site is surrounded by single-family residences to the north, east, and west, and multi-family residences to the south across Alessandro Boulevard.
 The site is currently vacant and not used for access between surrounding residential areas.
-Project development would not physically divide an established community, and no impact would occur. b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? d) Would the project cause a significant environment policy, or regulation adopted for the purpose of an arrangement of the purpose of th No Impact The project site has a General Plan land use designation of Corridor Mixed Use (refer to Figure 32 below).
+Project development would not physically divide an established community, and no impact would occur.

+The project site has a General Plan land use designation of Corridor Mixed Use (refer to Figure 32 below).
 The project site is zoned Corridor Mixed Use (see Figure 33 below).
 The City's General Plan Land Use designation and zoning category for the site are Corridor Mixed Use (COMU), which permits a residential density of 15 to 20 units per acre; the proposed density would be approximately 13.9 units per acre.
 The COMU designation was established as part of the 2040 General Plan update, which was approved by the City Council (including certifying the related Final Program Environmental Impact Report) on June 15, 2021.
 Changes to the Zoning Ordinance, including establishing the COMU zone (Ordinance No. 981) were adopted on August 3, 2021.

 A consistency analysis of the proposed project respecting relevant City of Moreno Valley General Plan 2040 Land Use, Zoning, and Urban Design Element goals and policies is provided below in Table 22.
 No adverse impact would occur.

-Table 22 - Consistency Analysis: Proposed Project Compared to Relevant City of Moreno Valley General Plan Land Use, Zoning, And Urban Design Element Goals and Policies Goals and Policies Consistency Analysis Goal LLC-1: Establish an identifiable city structur development over the planning horizon.
-Policy LLC.1.4: Focus new development in centers and corridors so as to support the vitality of existing businesses, optimize the use of utility infrastructure, and reduce vehicle trip frequency, length, and associated emissions. consistent: zoning and adding vitality existing infra astructure, Alessandro, Sunnymead, and Perris to create mixed use corridors with a range of housing types at mid-to-high densities along their lengths and activity nodes at key intersections with retail/commercial uses to serve the daily needs of local residents.
-Sources: Land Use Community Character, City of N Moreno Valle be accommo Alessandro, a ris Boulevard uses and The project wom units, to estimated avy of 3.70 persidated at the p pproximately I. It is surro nearby could include 6 taling 160 lerage househ ons, 237 pers roject.
-1,400 feet unded by ommercial 4 two- and bedrooms. old size in
+Table 22 - Consistency Analysis: Proposed Project Compared to Relevant City of Moreno Valley General Plan Land Use, Zoning, And Urban Design Element Goals and Policies

+Goals and Policies Consistency Analysis Goal LLC-1: Establish an identifiable city structure and framework that accommodates growth a development over the planning horizon Policy LLC.1.4: Focus new development in centers and corridors so as to support the vitality of existing businesses, optimize the use of utility infrastructure, and reduce vehicle trip frequency, length, and associated emissions.
+Consistent: The project is proposed for mixed-use zoning and would utilize existing infrastructure, adding vitality to the existing business community.
+LCC.1-6: Promote infill development along Alessandro, Sunnymead, and Perris to create mixed use corridors with a range of housing types at mid-to-high densities along their lengths and activity nodes at key intersections with retail/commercial uses to serve the daily needs of local residents.
+Consistent: The project site is an infill site on the north side of Alessandro, approximately 1,400 feet east of Perris Boulevard.
+It is surrounded by residential uses and nearby commercial businesses.
+The project would include 64 two- and three-bedroom units, totaling 160 bedrooms.
+Based on an estimated average household size in Moreno Valley of 3.70 persons, 237 persons would be accommodated at the project.
+Sources: Land Use Community Character, City of Moreno Valley General Plan, 2040.

-Potentially Significant Impact Less Than
+Potentially

-Significant

-with

-Mitigation

-Incorporated

-Figure 32 - General Plan Land Use Designation

-UltraSystems

-General Plan Land Use Designation

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated

-Figure 33 - Zoning Designation

-Source: City of Moreno Valley Community Development.
-Revision Date: 8/1/2022

-Valley Gardens Apartments Project

-Zoning Designation